-In the end, your website should look similar to the one shown at the top of these instructions.

-Now that you've made your website, you can keep it up-to-date, as you get more badges or try new Scouting activities!
+Your website should end up looking similar to the one shown at the top of these instructions.
+Now that you've made your website, you can keep it up-to-date, as you get more badges or try new activities.